WHYI-FM: Y100

 The first song played on Y100 was "Diamond Girl" by Seals and Crofts.
 The original line-up included Roby Yonge and John Emm in the mornings, Larry McKay in middays, future Power 96 jock Don "Cox On The Radio" Cox in afternoons, with Davey O'Donnell in nights, and Eric Rhoads on the overnights.
 Weekends included Bill Christie and Kevin Malloy.
-Bill Tanner was later hired as the midday personality and assistant Program Director, and later promoted to the program director and moved to the morning show as “Tanner-in-the-Morning.”
+Bill Tanner was later hired as the midday personality and assistant Program Director, and later promoted to the program director and moved to the morning show as "Tanner-in-the-Morning".

 Several months after signing on, the call letters were changed from WLQY to WHYI following complaints from a crosstown competitor at what was 96.3 WMYQ.
 They felt the call letters were too similar and would create confusion.

 Y100 ushered in the era of the big money contests and aggressive promotional strategy that made the station one of the fastest-growing FM stations in the country during the 1970s.
 In 1975, Y100 was the first station in South Florida to broadcast live during the world-famous street party known as Calle Ocho.

 As program director and DJ, Bill Tanner hired on-air personalities including sports reporter John “Footy” Kross, newsman Jim Reihle, traffic reporter and the first "Captain Y" Glen Logan, the second "Captain Y" Mark Lipof, midday host Cramer Haas, Joanne "Jo The Rock 'N' Roll Madame" Meader, Jay Marks, Rick Eliott, Robert W. Walker, Don "Cox On The Radio" Cox, Tom Birch, Dave Dunaway, Banana Joe, Quincy McCoy, Gnarlie Charlie, Jade Alexander, Earl "The Pearl" Lewis, and overnight host Mark "Mark In The Dark" Shands.

 Mark Shands served as music director during part of his time at Y100 and was a substitute newsman on Tanner's show.
 John Hartman was a music director during the early 1970s.
-Colleen "The Vinyl Queen" Cassidy became the first Y100's female music and research director in 1978, starting Y100's first call-out research department.
-The station mascot from 1973 to 2009 was the Y100 Dolphin which marketing reports showed was one of the most recognized logos in South Florida.
+Colleen "The Vinyl Queen" Cassidy became Y100's first female music and research director in 1978, starting Y100's first call-out research department.
+The station mascot from 1973 to 2009 was the Y100 Dolphin, which marketing reports showed was one of the most recognized logos in South Florida.

 In 1976, Heftel sold Y100 to Metroplex Communications (Norm and Bob).
-In 1994 that company sold its group of stations to Clear Channel Communications (Now iHeartMedia).
+In 1994, that company sold its group of stations to Clear Channel Communications (Now iHeartMedia).